Great Red Spot: Mechanical dynamics

-Time-lapse sequence from the approach of Voyager 1 to Jupiter in 1979, showing the motion of atmospheric bands, and the circulation of the Great Red Spot.
+Time-lapse sequence representing 28 days from the approach of Voyager 1 to Jupiter in early 1979, showing the motion of atmospheric bands and the circulation of the Great Red Spot.
 The momentary black spots are shadows cast by Jupiter's moons.

 Jupiter's Great Red Spot rotates counterclockwise, with a period of about 4.5 Earth days, or 11 Jovian days, as of 2008.
 Measuring 16350 km in width as of 3 April 2017, the Great Red Spot is 1.3 times the diameter of Earth.
 It has been shrinking for about a century, making it now slightly smaller than Earth.
 The cloud-tops of this storm are about 8 km above the surrounding cloud-tops.
 The storm has continued for centuries because there is no planetary surface (only a mantle of hydrogen) to cause friction; circulating atmospheric eddies persist because there is nothing to oppose their angular momentum.

 Infrared data has long indicated that the Great Red Spot is colder (and thus higher in altitude) than most of the other clouds on the planet.
 The upper atmosphere above the storm, however, has substantially higher temperatures than the rest of the planet.
 Acoustic waves rising from the turbulence of the storm below have been proposed as an explanation for the heating of this region.
 The acoustic waves travel vertically up to a height of 800 km above the storm where they break in the upper atmosphere, converting wave energy into heat.
 This creates a region of upper atmosphere that is 1600 K—several hundred kelvins warmer than the rest of the planet at this altitude.
 The effect is described as like "crashing [...] ocean waves on a beach".